 BaseFEX currently offers trading for Perpetual Contracts.

-- Opposed to futures, Perpetual Contracts do not have an expiry date so that there is no settlement.
+- Unlike futures, Perpetual Contracts do not have an expiry date so that there is no settlement.

 - Perpetual Contracts have a Funding Rate that is updated every 8 hours.
 While holding the positions of Perpetual Contracts, you will pay or receive funding over this time automatically.